Last Updated on 28 Mar 2021 by Ginny Vail

 Golden Gate Promenade Map

-Here are four options for parking at or near the Golden Gate Promenade:
+Here are three options for parking at or near the Golden Gate Promenade:

 - Near Crissy Field Center and East Beach.
-It’s a free, large lot (about 300 spaces).
+The Crissy Beach lot is free and pretty big (about 300 spaces).
 The entrance is on Mason Street.

 - Warming Hut/West Bluff parking is free on weekdays; fee on weekends

-- Fort Point where there is a small, free lot
+- Fort Point has a small, free lot

 There are two ways to get to Crissy Field and the Golden Gate Promenade using public transit.
-Our Roving Vails post San Francisco Excursions Using Public Transit provides the following details and options and the Google Map above shows the locations of the bus stops:
+The bus stop locations are pinned on our Google Map above.

 - Fares and ways to pay